shinokada/svelte-lucide/README.md

 ## CSS HEX Colors

-Use the `color` prop to change colors.
+Use the `color` prop to change colors with HEX color code.

 ```html
 <script>